About the wetlands

 Seaford Wetlands are within the traditional lands of the Bunurong People.
 The wetlands are about 30–40 kilometres south east of Melbourne’s CBD, near Seaford foreshore.

-When will works be completed?
+When will work be completed?

 You can visit Seaford Wetlands now.
 The works at Seaford Wetlands require extensive planning and consultation.
 Works will be carried out in stages depending on planning progress.